 PRODUCER & DIRECTOR - ALEX TWEDDLE

-the technical side of theater, he was then accepted at The London Film School where he studied all aspects of filmmaking.
+studying the technical side of theatre, he was then accepted at The London Film School where he studied all aspects of filmmaking.

 Alex has been making what industry colleagues describe as exciting, innovative, high quality films for over 18 years.
 His work is often

 daring, edgy, distinctive filmmaking that pushes boundaries both in subject matter and content.

 He always aim is to make films that not only entertain but inform and show us a different perspective on life, society and even ourselves.
 His films have been in-competition at over 40 international film festivals and have won numerous awards.
 Alex has had the privilege of working with some of the best actors and technicians the industry has to offer.